waylonggggg/tp/docs/DeveloperGuide.md

 ### Adding a role to a student in a CCA

-1. Adding a role from a student in a CCA.
+1. Adding a role from a student in a CCA
     1. Prerequisite: List all students using the `list` command.
 Multiple students in the list.
 Multiple CCAs in the list and the first person is in a CCA `Basketball`.
 The `Basketball` CCA has `Captain` role defined.
 The first person in `Basketball` and assigned with a default role `Member`.
     2. Test case: `add_r 1 c/Basketball r/Member`
       Expected: The default role `Member` cannot be assigned.
 Error details are shown in the status message.